-In this world there are 2 types of people, pickle lovers and pickle haters.
+In this world there are 2 types of people, pickled lovers and pickle haters.
 Until the past few years I fell into the hater category.
 Yes, it’s true, I loathed pickles of all kinds!
 So, what changed my mind and my palette?
-I was served pickled cranberries on a salad during the holidays, I didn’t realize they were pickled luckily, or I probably would have avoided them all together.
-That burst of tart and tangy flavor was a total game changer for me and I’ve been hooked on exploring pickles ever since.
+I was served pickled cranberries on a salad during the holidays.
+Luckily, I didn’t realize they were pickled, or I probably would have avoided them all together.
+That burst of tart and tangy flavor was a total game changer for me.

 Over the past few years I’ve been branching out and making all sorts of fruity pickles in my own kitchen and these Quick Pickled Apples are my newest creation.
 Stemilt’s Pink Lady apples are the perfect apple for pickling because they are very firm and dense in texture and have a wonderful tart flavor that I just love!
 Plus, Pink Lady apples resist browning when you slice into them, which means you can take your time making the perfect pickle slices and not fret about browning apples.